vincent/recast.js/README.md

 You are welcome to contribute by forking the project and send pull requests !
 There are many areas where it could be improved.

-The C++ Recast part is roughly borrowed from different posts from [the google group](https://groups.google.com/forum/#!forum/recastnavigation) and [the github source](https://github.com/memononen/recastnavigation)
+* the C++ Recast part is roughly borrowed from different posts from [the google group](https://groups.google.com/forum/#!forum/recastnavigation) and [the github source](https://github.com/memononen/recastnavigation)
+* the navigation mesh is currently rebuilt every time